valsamovich/cs.github.io/README.md

 - How to use [SSH](https://github.com/valerysamovich/engineering/blob/master/docs/how/ssh.md) (syntax and configuration)?
 - How to use [Travis](http://www.codeaffine.com/2014/09/01/travis-continuous-integration-for-github-projects/) for GitHub projects?
 - How to [Install JAVA 8 (JDK 8u60)](http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/) on Ubuntu Via PPA?
-- How to [Installing CDH 5 with YARN](http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cdh_qs_yarn_pseudo.html) on a Single Linux Node in Pseudo-distributed mode.
+- How to [Installing CDH 5 with YARN](http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cdh_qs_yarn_pseudo.html) on a Single Linux Node in Pseudo-distributed mode?

 ## Bookmarks